fedimint/fedimint-web-sdk/examples/bare-js/README.md

 # Bare JS Example

-This example shows how to use the `core-web` package in a bare javascript environment (no bundler).
+This example shows how to use the `@fedimint/core` package in a bare javascript environment (no bundler).

 There's no ui, so open your browser's console to see the library in action.